torra-merin/University-of-Milhomens/readme.md

 This is where the University of Milhomens comes in: it’s a small project I created for fun where everyone can get the title they want from a mock university.
 It will be blockchain-validated for as long as the blockchain keeps running (currently, it’s only deployed on the Sepolia Test-Net).
 That’s why the university is called this.
 “Milhomens,” in Catalan, means someone who thinks they are fit for everything, who wants to intervene in everything, and wants to know everything (DIEC2).

-To try this project, you can access its IPFS page: https://dweb.link/ipfs/QmdjeFVd4e9q6ANqEL3oUkGXmUDznAnTgfyvyBmVAJzUaB
+To try this project, you can access its IPFS page (you'll need a web3 provider and some Sepolia test-net eth): https://dweb.link/ipfs/QmdjeFVd4e9q6ANqEL3oUkGXmUDznAnTgfyvyBmVAJzUaB

 Or interact directly with the contract on the Sepolia Test-Net: 0x60178B17a568b906ADbB366dB5c66ADef6410cBe

-*Authorship comment:*
+**Authorship comment:**
 The website, pictures, and code were created with the assistance of generative AI software: ChatGPT and Microsoft Copilot.

-*Disclaimer:*
+**Disclaimer:**
 The University and its creators hold no responsibility for how users may use this site and its associated content.